AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/connecting-data/using-file-uploader.md

 1. Click **[!UICONTROL Choose File]** and select the file.
 Click **[!UICONTROL Open]** to start the upload.

-   After the upload completes, a list of the columns [!DNL MBI] found in your file displays.
+   After the upload completes, a list of the columns [!DNL Commerce Intelligence] found in your file displays.

 1. Check that the column names and data types are correct.
 Specifically, check that any date columns are being read as dates and not numbers.